 Layout the system.
 Before starting the installation identify the location where each module and component will be placed.
-Insure that there is proper clearance around the components for removal of filters and system service.
-Also check to make sure you have adequate tubing and hose before starting so additional parts may be ordered.
-Check to see that the MPC cable is long enough to reach from the display location to the main module.
+Ensure that there is proper clearance around the components for removal of filters and system service.
+Also, check to make sure you have adequate tubing and hose before starting, so additional parts may be ordered if necessary.
+Check to see that the MPC cable is long enough to reach from the display location to the feed pump module.

-Newport Mag Drive shipping list:
+Newport MkII shipping list:

 - Newport Feed Pump Module

 - High Pressure Clark Pump and Reverse Osmosis Membrane Module

-- Newport Fresh Water Flush Module
+- MkII Fresh Water Flush Module

-- Newport Installation Kit 400
+- MkII Installation Kit

+- Boost Pump Module

 - Newport Service Kit

+- 1/2" braided hose (10')

+- 1/2" Black Nylon tube (10')

 - 5/8" Hose (25')

 - 3/4" Suction Hose (25')

+- 3/4" Braided Hose (10')